Return to Physics

 - Lowering the heavy object does negative work.

 - Applying a large amount of force for a long time on an object that does not move also does no work.
-Of these situations, only the first corresponds with our everyday notion of work, and negative work feels especially counterintuitive.

 To be explicit about it: